maximilien/musings/blogs/ai/5/draft.md

 The traditional view of hackathons is straightforward: they're competitions.
 You show up, you code, you network, maybe you win a prize.
 All true.

-But there's an emerging view that I find more compelling: hackathons are controlled environments for studying innovation and tool usage.
-And the conditions are uniquely useful for exactly this kind of observation.

-**Time compression** forces decisions that might take weeks in normal development.
-You see people's real instincts—not their considered, committee-approved choices, but what they actually reach for when the clock is ticking. **Diverse participants** with varied skill levels, backgrounds, and approaches all tackle the same problems, giving you organic comparison data. **Real motivation** from prizes and competition drives authentic engagement—this isn't a lab study where participants are going through the motions.
-And **low-stakes experimentation** means people try things they'd never risk in production, which is where the most interesting discoveries happen. **AI assistants** truly change the landscape since everyone can be productive and reduces the need to outside help or get unstuck quickly thereby enabling all to take advantage of the scoped time.
+But there's an emerging view that I find more compelling: hackathons are controlled environments for studying innovation and tool usage. **Time compression** forces decisions that might take weeks in normal development—you see people's real instincts, not their committee-approved choices. **Diverse participants** with varied skill levels and backgrounds all tackle the same problems, giving you organic comparison data. **Real motivation** from prizes drives authentic engagement. **Low-stakes experimentation** means people try things they'd never risk in production.
+And **AI assistants** truly change the landscape—everyone can be productive, reducing the need for outside help and enabling all to take advantage of the scoped time.

-Researchers have caught on to this.
-Lilly Irani's work on hackathons as cultural rituals and Nolte et al.'s research on collaborative innovation at HICSS 2020 are examples of academics studying this space seriously.
-Universities are using hackathons for CS education research—studying how students learn under pressure and comparing teaching methodologies through hackathon outcomes.
+Researchers like Lilly Irani and Nolte et al. (HICSS 2020) have studied hackathons as sites of collaborative innovation.
 But you don't need to be an academic to benefit.
-Anyone paying attention at a hackathon is doing informal research.
-If you *wanted* to be systematic about it, you could run pre-hackathon surveys to baseline skills, establish observation protocols during the event, conduct post-hackathon interviews and code analysis—even compare control groups of teams with different toolsets.
-The ethical considerations matter too: informed consent, not letting data collection distort the competition, respecting privacy.
-And there's a longitudinal angle worth exploring—tracking hackathon participants over time to see what sticks.
-Do projects become products?
-Do skills transfer?

-Even without a formal study design, just watching and reflecting makes you a better builder.
+Anyone paying attention at a hackathon is doing informal research—and even without a formal study design, just watching and reflecting makes you a better builder.

 ## What Companies Get Out of Hackathons

 Sponsors aren't there out of generosity.
 They're running product research, often more effectively than their internal teams realize.

-**Product-market fit testing** is the big one.
-Companies sponsor hackathons to see how developers actually use their tools versus how the tools are designed to be used.
-The gap between those two things is always revealing. **Developer feedback loops** at hackathons are real-time and unfiltered—more honest than surveys or focus groups because people are under pressure and don't have time to be diplomatic.
-And sponsors regularly discover **unexpected use cases** that their product teams never imagined.

-Hackathons also function as a **recruiting pipeline**, though companies rarely say this out loud.
-And they answer a question that's surprisingly hard to study otherwise: **how quickly do developers learn new tools?** A hackathon gives you that answer in 48 hours instead of months of onboarding studies.
+**Product-market fit testing** is the big one—companies see how developers actually use their tools versus how they're designed to be used. **Developer feedback loops** are real-time and unfiltered.
+Sponsors regularly discover **unexpected use cases** their product teams never imagined.
+Hackathons also function as a **recruiting pipeline** and answer a surprisingly hard question: **how quickly do developers learn new tools?**

-Some companies run **internal hackathons** specifically to test new tools and measure adoption.
-The data they get post-hackathon—what was adopted, what was ignored, what was misused—is gold for product teams.

 I've seen this play out in person.
 At a hackathon in early fall last year focused on Lovable, I ended up using that tool to help bootstrap all of my UI/UX since it's so good at exploring a quick prototype UI for an idea.
-This experience also informed and confirmed my decision of using TypeScript as my stack and using backend services in Golang or Rust.
-This combination again and again has proven most efficient and responsive and resulting in shipping prototypes after 24 or 48 hours.
+This experience also informed and confirmed my decision of using TypeScript as my frontend stack with backend services in Golang or Rust—a combination that again and again has proven most efficient for shipping prototypes in 24 or 48 hours.
 See my post on [choosing the right stack](https://maximilien.substack.com/p/selecting-the-right-software-stack) for details on how to make your own stack decisions.

 ![Max headlining the Fudan University (https://www.fudan.edu.cn/en/) in Shanghai, China in 2016: Photo 1](images/max-leading-hack-fdu-shanghai-china-2016-2.jpg)
 ![Photo 2](images/max-leading-hack-fdu-shanghai-china-2016-3.jpg)